To find exact matches in the Q&A, put your question in “quotation marks”.

 Thus it is through no fault of yours that these facts were not fully disclosed to you at the time of signing.
 Since opening the account, YOU HAVE COME INTO NEW INFORMATION.
 Hence do not fall for their tear-jerking pull at your honest heart strings.

-Why do you think the Liberty system enjoys a 100% success rate?
-Why do you think it has never failed to eliminate the debts to which it is addressed?
+Why do you think the Liberty system has been undefeated?
+Why do you think it has never failed to eliminate the debts to which it is addressed, if the one implementing it followed its instructions totally and didn’t give up?
 Do you think this would happen if there were a genuinely moral, ethical, or legal obligation on your part to repay something?

 Basically, YOU OWE NO RESPONSE TO THEIR DECEPTIVE STATEMENT at all.
 Just continue with the Liberty system, wherever you happen to be in following the Instructions and the Flow Chart.

-So, you very calmly just print out, sign, and send certified mail restricted delivery the very same letter, as you will see in the instructions.
+So, you very calmly just print out, sign, and send registered mail (return receipt requested) the very same letter, as you will see in the instructions.
 Just follow the simple instructions that come with the program.
 Very simple.
 Like washing your hair, “rinse and repeat”.
 A few weeks later, they will probably send another silly rebuttal.
 Once again it will completely fail to even address any of the points.
 So, repeat the same process.
 Send the letter again, according to the instructions.
 Very simple, very easy, and it doesn’t take much time to do.

 This process may go on for a few months.
 Gradually you will hear from them less and less.
 Most customers stop hearing from the pretender lender and their agents within 3 to 6 months.
 It is when you have not heard from them for a while, that you know they have given up.
 They know they are beaten, but they will never admit it in writing.
 You did see the Transunion report on our website showing the debt of one customer deleted, but the lenders themselves won’t admit in writing that they were wrong . . . because then they would be liable for billions . . . trillions . . . of dollars worth of fraudulent debts to hundreds of millions of people over decades.
 It’s a big thing.
 So, they would much rather just let you go, quietly.